wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 lookups in local varibales `tag` and `data`, respectively.
 If the block does not exist in the directory array (the `I` state case), the controller first allocates a directory entry by calling `processDirectoryMiss()` (which, if not already, also inserts the access into the MSHR).
-If allocation is successful, then the `GETS` request is forwarded to the lower level by calling `forwardMessage()`, and the state transits to `IS`.
+If allocation is successful, then the `GetS` request is forwarded to the lower level by calling `forwardMessage()`, and the state transits to `IS`.
 Note that we ignore the `IA` case, which, as we have discussed above, is only used for reserving a data array entry during prefetching.